Letter from the Executive Director

 LAND USE PLANNING

-In 2018, Save Mount Diablo and our partners in the Antioch Community Coalition to Save Sand Creek drafted and qualified our “Let Antioch Voters Decide Initiative” to protect three square miles of grassland, creek, and wildlife habitat in the Sand Creek area west of Deer Valley Road in south Antioch.
+2018 could rightly be called the “Year of Antioch” for Save Mount Diablo land use advocacy.
+We drafted the “Let Antioch Voters Decide” initiative to protect three square miles of grassland, creek, and wildlife habitat in the Sand Creek area west of Deer Valley Road in south Antioch.
+From March through early June, hundreds of Save Mount Diablo supporters and Antioch residents collected nearly 10,000 signatures to qualify our initiative for the city ballot.

-The beautiful hills that lie southwest of Pittsburg face a huge threat from a Seeno company proposal, called the Faria project, to build 1,500 houses literally on top of this beautiful scenic ridgeline and next to the new Concord regional park.
+The beautiful hills that lie southwest of Pittsburg and separate central Contra Costa County from eastern Contra Costa County face a huge threat.
+A Seeno company is proposing the Faria project, which would build 1,500 houses on top of this beautiful scenic ridgeline and next to a new regional park.

+We responded to Faria’s inadequate Environmental Impact Report with substantial legal-quality comments while laying the groundwork for grassroots advocacy in Pittsburg to inform residents about what’s going on.
 The best way to follow updates is to like the Save Pittsburg’s Hills Facebook page and sign up for our special Save Pittsburg’s Hills e-Newsletter.
-We’re ramping up our efforts, so make sure you are in the loop now!
+We’re just starting to ramp up our efforts, so make sure you are in the loop now!

 Defending Diablo’s Wild Lands Through Advocacy